Yaniv-Adi/example-cypress-components/README.md

 npx eyes-setup
 ```

+After running eyes-setup, make sure to follow the instractions in the terminal.
-The Applitools config file is applitools.config.js.
+The Applitools config file is [applitools.config.js](../applitools.config.js).
 The main test spec is acme-bank.spec.js.

 To execute tests, set the APPLITOOLS_API_KEY environment variable to your account's API key.